Divio Cloud takes the pain out of the installation and configuration of your projects.

 Whatever the Python/Django components you use in a project, you will often want to use the same frontend tools and frameworks.

-A boilerplate allows you to define these, so that in each project you create you can choose to have the same frontend components installed and set up the way you prefer.
+A boilerplate allows you to define these, so that for each new project you can choose to have the same frontend components installed and set up the way you prefer.

 A boilerplate can be as simple as having a preferred set of templates and CSS available (our HTML5 boilerplate is a good example of this), but it can also include the installation of sophisticated runtime Node components, as in our Webpack boilerplate.

-As wel as frontend components, you can use boilerplates to define other project-level components and processes that you will want to use in multiple projects.
+As well as frontend components, you can use boilerplates to define other project-level components and processes that you will want to use in multiple projects.

 Defining your own boilerplates is straightforward, and can save you a lot of time if you work with multiple projects.